jsiegenthaler/homebridge-eosstb/README.md

 ## Known Other Commands
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
-However, this is not done via the EOS Box, but instead via a bash command on homebridge.
+However, this is not done via the EOS box, but instead via a bash command on homebridge.
 So your TV must be capable of being controlled remotely via your raspberry pi.
 The author's TV Receiver uses [samsungctl](https://github.com/Ape/samsungctl/), and that allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.

 ## Siri
-I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourUpcTvBoxName>".
+I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourEosBoxName>".
 However, I haven't been able to get Siri to change channels or change volume yet. if you find out how, let me know!

 ## Thanks to